Chrestah/100-says-of-coding-project/README.md

-# 100-says-of-coding-project
-# CampusShare 📚

-## Project Overview
-CampusShare is a web-based academic resource-sharing platform designed to enable students to upload, access, and share study materials such as lecture slides, notes, summaries, and past exam resources.
-The platform centralizes peer-generated academic content to improve accessibility and support collaborative learning across different year levels.

-#### Problem Statement
-Students often struggle to access quality study materials after lectures or from previous academic years.
-Resources are scattered across informal channels such as WhatsApp groups or personal storage, making them difficult to organize and retrieve.

-## Solution
-CampusShare provides a centralized platform where students can:
-- Upload academic resources
-- Organize materials by module and year
-- Search and download study content easily
-- Share knowledge across different student levels

-## Key Features
-- User authentication (student accounts)
-- Upload and download of academic files (PDF, PPT, DOCX)
-- Module-based categorization
-- Search and filtering system
-- Admin moderation for content quality
-- Optional rating/feedback system

-## Tech Stack (Proposed)

-- Frontend: HTML, CSS, JavaScript
-- Backend: Node.js / Django
-- Database: MongoDB / MySQL
-- Storage: Firebase / AWS S3

-## Target Users
-- University students
-- Tutors and mentors
-- Academic support groups

-## Project Goal
-To improve academic success by making learning resources more accessible, structured, and community-driven.
+##CampusConnect 🎓

+##Project Overview

+CampusConnect is a web-based academic resource-sharing platform designed to foster collaboration and support among students.
+The platform enables students to both request and share academic materials, creating a structured and interactive environment for peer-to-peer learning.

+Unlike traditional resource platforms, CampusConnect introduces a dual system:

+A Giveaway Tab where students upload and share study materials A Request Tab where students can ask for specific resources they need

+This approach ensures that resource sharing is not only passive but also responsive to student needs.

+##Problem Statement

+Many students struggle to access relevant academic materials due to:

+Resources being scattered across informal platforms (e.g., WhatsApp, emails) Lack of access to materials from previous academic years Difficulty finding help for specific modules or topics

+This leads to frustration, inefficiency, and unequal access to academic support.

+###Solution

+CampusConnect provides a centralized platform where students can:

+Upload and share academic resources (Giveaway)
+Request specific materials from other students (Request) Easily search and access organized study content

+By combining both sharing and requesting, the platform creates a more dynamic and supportive academic ecosystem.

+###Key Features

+#🔹 Giveaway Tab

+Upload notes, slides, summaries, and past materials Categorize by module, year, and faculty
+Help other students by contributing resources

+#🔹 Request Tab

+Post requests for specific materials (e.g., “CSC101 notes”) Allow other students to respond by uploading or sharing resources Encourage targeted academic support

+#🔹 User Accounts

+Student registration and login
+User profiles (faculty, year of study)

+#🔹 Resource Management

+File uploads (PDF, PPT, DOCX)
+Download and preview functionality
+Search and filtering by module or keyword

+#🔹 Admin Controls

+Moderate uploads and requests
+Ensure content quality and relevance
+Tech Stack (Proposed)
+Frontend: HTML, CSS, JavaScript
+Backend: Node.js (Express) or Django
+Database: MongoDB or MySQL
+Storage: Firebase Storage or AWS S3

+##Target Users

+University students (primary users)
+Tutors and peer mentors
+Academic support communities

+##Project Goal

+To create a collaborative digital environment where students actively support one another by sharing and requesting academic resources, ultimately improving accessibility, reducing frustration, and enhancing academic success.

+##Future Enhancements

+Real-time notifications for fulfilled requests
+Rating and feedback system for resources
+AI-based resource recommendations
+Mobile application version
+Integration with university systems

+##Key Concept

+CampusConnect is not just a storage platform — it is an interactive academic support system built on student collaboration.